 Don’t view sending a thank you letter as corny or not necessary.
-If you are in a competitive list of candidates, and you probably will be, you need to send one.
+If you are on a competitive list of candidates and probably will be, you need to send one.
 Consider this, how will the committee respond if you fail to send a thank-you note and another candidate does?

 When a competitive pool of candidates is pulling out all the stops to get the offer letter, you have to send a thank-you note.

-An effective thank you letter sent directly after your teaching interview will help you to make the most of this opportunity to communicate your value, professionalism and to get your name in front of your interviewers’ eyes once more before they make a final decision.
+An effective thank you letter sent directly after your teaching interview will help you make the most of this opportunity to communicate your value and professionalism and get your name in front of your interviewers’ eyes once more before making a final decision.

 Your influential, sincere thank you letter can make all the difference to secure a job offer or another interview.